hrvach/deskhop/README.md

 ## Keyboard

-Acting as a USB Host and querying your keyboard periodically, it looks for a preconfigured hotkey in the hid report (usually Caps Lock for me).
+Acting as a USB Host and querying your keyboard periodically, it looks for a preconfigured hotkey in the hid report (usually Ctrl + Caps Lock for me).
 When found, it will forward all subsequent characters to the other output.

 To have a visual indication which output you are using at any given moment, you can repurpose keyboard LEDs and have them provide the necessary feedback.